leprodupure/sally/README.md

 - Each microservice is compiled/packaged separately.
 - The infrastructure (Terraform) is stored alongside the code/binary, in the same package/archive.
 - The same package is compiled once, and deployed on all the environments (integration, production).
+- A single, unified pipeline uses path filtering to determine which services have changed and need to be deployed.

 Several deployment environments exist: